JulianKemmerer/PipelineC/docs/pypeline_guide.md

     busy = 0
 ```

-**If the FSM misses timing**, the build says so, shrinks its per-state budget,
-reschedules into smaller states and tries again — the same iteration you get
-from the sweep adding pipeline stages. `--auto_fsm_budget_scale` sets the
-starting point (default `0.9` of the clock period) if you want to begin tighter
-or looser.
-One thing it cannot fix: a single indivisible operation slower than
+One thing scheduling cannot fix is a single indivisible operation slower than the
-your clock (a float64 multiply, say).
-That is reported as `AT FLOOR`, because no
+clock, such as an opaque floating-point multiplier with no decomposable implementation.
-number of extra states makes one multiplier faster.
+No number of extra states makes that operation faster; the clock goal must be reachable
+by the slowest indivisible operation.

 **Capping the latency.** `AUTO_FSM(func, max_latency=N)` says the result must
 arrive within N cycles.
 Sharing everything onto one unit of each kind can force